ascend4/ascend4/DER.md

 Derivative pseudo-instances now support METHOD-time metadata assignment through the transitional tree-style syntax:

+## INITIAL Limitations

+One practical parser/semantic limitation that matters for dynamic model design:

+- `INITIAL` sections only allow declarative equation-building statements
+- control-flow statements such as `IF ...
+THEN ...
+END IF` are not permitted there

+This came up directly while fixing the linked-radial iron models.
+Attempting to conditionally emit startup equations inside `INITIAL` caused ASCEND to reject the model with:

+- `Statement not allowed in context`
+- `Only equation-building declarative statements are allowed in INITIAL`

+Design implication:

+- if branch-dependent startup behaviour is needed, it cannot currently be expressed by wrapping `INITIAL` equations in `IF`
+- instead, the model must usually be arranged so that the relevant equations are always present, or the branching must be handled elsewhere in the model/method structure

+This is worth keeping in mind when deciding whether a startup issue should be solved in `INITIAL` or via explicit ODE/algebraic structure in the model body.

 - `x.der.obs_id := 1`
 - `x.der.ode_id := 2`
 - `x.der.ode_type := 1`